 The parties agree that enrollment in a health insurance plan is required by the University as a condition of appointment.
-The University will enroll all Graduate Employees with an appointment of 0.2 FTE of greater, and 0.3 FTE or greater after September 2017, in the University health insurance plan prior to the start of the Graduate Employee’s appointment or reappointment during either the academic year or Summer Session.
+The University will enroll all Graduate Employees with an appointment of 0.3 FTE or greater in the University health insurance plan prior to the start of the Graduate Employee’s appointment or reappointment during either the academic year or Summer Session.
 Graduate Employees are required as a condition of employment to be enrolled in the University health insurance plan unless they submit a waiver request and receive approval as outlined in Section 2 of this article.

 A Graduate Employee may choose to enroll their partner, children, or family in the University health insurance plan.
-The enrollment form must be submitted to Student Health Services within the first thirty (30) days of the start of the appointment.
+The enrollment form must be submitted to University Human Resources within the first thirty (30) days of the start of the appointment.
 Unless there is a break in the Graduate Employee’s health insurance coverage, all previously enrolled dependents will be automatically enrolled in the subsequent term for which the Graduate Employee is eligible for health insurance, including Summer Session.
-If a family member should not be re-enrolled, the Graduate Employee must submit a new enrollment form to Student Health Services within the first thirty (30) days of the start of the appointment, or before May 1st for Summer Session.
+If a family member should not be reenrolled, the Graduate Employee must submit a new enrollment form to University Human Resources within the first thirty (30) days of the start of the appointment, or before May 1st for Summer Session.

 Section 2 – Waiver of Enrollment

-- The reasons that their plan is not considered comparable
+• The reasons that their plan is not considered equivalent

-- The opportunity to discuss the decision with Student Health Services and their chosen Union representative, with a member of the Office of Human Resources present
+• The opportunity to discuss the decision with University Human Resources and their chosen Union representative, with a member of Employee and Labor Relations present.

 Section 3 – Premiums and Contributions

-Effective September 16, 2016 through September 15, 2017, the University shall contribute 87% of the cost of the ‘Graduate Employee only’ insurance premium and half the administrative fees for each month in which the Graduate Employee qualifies.
+a) Effective September 16, 2019 through September 15, 2024, the University shall contribute 90% of the cost of the ‘Graduate Employee only’ insurance premium and half the administrative fees for each month in which the Graduate Employee qualifies.

-(b) The University shall contribute to the cost of the enrolled Graduate Employee’s partner or child or family premium at the same rate mentioned in Section 3(a) of this Article for each month in which the Graduate Employee qualifies.
+b) The University shall contribute to the cost of the enrolled Graduate Employee’s partner or child or family premium at the same rates mentioned in Section 3(a) of this Article for each month in which the Graduate Employee qualifies.

-(c) The University shall continue to contribute to the cost of the ‘Graduate Employee only’ premium and administrative fees at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to twelve (12) weeks for an approved continuous medical leave of absence.
+c) The University shall continue to contribute to the cost of the ‘Graduate Employee only’ premium and administrative fees at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to three months for an approved continuous medical leave of absence.

 Section 4 – Summer Session Coverage

-(b) The University shall contribute to the cost of the Summer Session ‘Graduate Employee only’ health insurance coverage at the same rates mentioned in Section 3(a) of this Article.
+b) The University shall contribute to the cost of Summer Session ‘Graduate Employee only’ health insurance coverage at the same rates mentioned in Section 3(a) of this Article.

-(g) Graduate Employees who wish to opt out of Summer Session coverage must submit an opt out form by May 1st.
-For all Graduate Employees who opt out of Summer Session coverage or graduate, the employee contribution for Summer Session coverage that was previously deducted will be refunded in the June payroll.
+g) Graduate Employees who wish to opt out of Summer Session coverage must submit an opt out form by May 1st.
+For all Graduate Employees who opt out of Summer Session coverage or graduate, the Graduate Employee contribution for Summer Session coverage that was previously deducted will be refunded in the June payroll.